 Skip to main content

-All CollectionsContribution
+All CollectionsContribute

-Is my computer safe when I contribute storage to hiveNet?
+Is my computer safe when I contribute storage to Hivenet?

-Is my computer safe when I contribute storage to hiveNet?
+Is my computer safe when I contribute storage to Hivenet?

-Contributing storage to hiveNet is secure.
+Contributing storage to Hivenet is secure.
 Your computer and files are safe due to our encryption, file chunking, and distributed storage.

 Thanasis Karavasilis avatar